knowsys/rulewerk-example/README.md

-# VLog4j Example
+# Rulewerk Example
-Example project that shows the use of [VLog4j](https://github.com/knowsys/vlog4j), and that can be modified to build own projects.
+Example project that shows the use of [Rulewerk](https://github.com/knowsys/rulewerk), and that can be modified to build own projects.

 How to run
 ----------